peterzhukovsky/ukb_transdiagnostic/README.md

 - major depression: MDD- ('dep')
 - non phobic anxiety disorders: ANX- ('anx')
 - comorbid major depression with anxiety: MDD+ANX ('depanx')
-- stress-related disorders: STR ('str')
+- stress-related disorders: STR- ('str')

 Further, effects of MDD, ANX and PTSD polygenic risk scores are tested.
 The resulting brain maps are correlated and the correlations are also permutation tested